$3.99 Flat Rate Shipping* Click here for details

 The Smoothie Base

-This is where you can add nutrition, calories, and some yumminess to your smoothies to keep them varied and interesting.
+Add ingredients to the smoothie base for extra nutrition, calories, and some yumminess, to keep them varied and interesting.

 Herbal Boosters.
-Because smoothies usually contain a sweet component like fruit or sweetener, the sometimes grassy flavors of herbs can go undetected for a bit of extra nutrition.
-A few options are maca or Siberian ginseng powder for energy or oatstraw for calcium.
+Because smoothies usually contain a sweet component like fruit or sweetener, the sometimes grassy flavors of herbs can go undetected, for a bit of extra nutrition.

-Egg yolks.
-Many people add egg yolks to their smoothies for both health and flavor reasons.
 Egg yolks from pastured chickens add vitamins, minerals, and good fats.
-They also make smoothies rich and creamy in flavor.
-(Always excercise caution when using raw egg yolks.)
+(Always exercise caution when using raw egg yolks.)

 Make Extra For Popsicles